geoadmin/lib-geopycat/docs/Backup_geocat.md

 ```
 env: int or prod
 -o: output folder
--m: do not bakcup metadata
+-m: do not backup metadata
--u: do not bakcup users
+-u: do not backup users
--g: do not bakcup groups
+-g: do not backup groups
--s: do not bakcup subtemplates
+-s: do not backup subtemplates
 db username: database username
 db password: database password
 ```